 14. Speed Pool

-A race against the clock — pocket all 15 balls as fast as possible.
+A race against the clock.
+Pocket all 15 balls as fast as possible.
 All 15 balls racked normally.
 On “go,” break and run the table.
 Your time stops when the last ball drops.
 Fouls add penalty time (typically 10-15 seconds per foul).
 Lowest time wins.

 Rack: Standard 15-ball triangle.
 Break: Timed from the moment of the break shot.
 Win condition: Clear the table in the fastest time.

 Speed Pool is the most exciting spectator format and an incredible practice tool.
 It forces quick decision-making and teaches you to see patterns instantly.
 Professional speed pool records are under 30 seconds for a full 15-ball rack.
+That’s less time than it takes most people to rack them.

 FAQ